Shifting Your Practice for Fall or Vata Season

 Spend a few moments watching your natural breath.
-Observe the natural inhalation, the exhalation and the organic pauses between each breath then begin the mindful breathing practice.
+Observe natural inhalation, exhalation and organic pauses between each breath, then begin mindful breathing practice.

 - Begin with an exhale for the count of four

-- Hold on the exhale for the count of four
+- Hold on to the exhale for the count of four

-- Hold on the inhale for the count of four
+- Hold on to inhale for a count of four

 After a few rounds you could take the count up to 6, or if you are struggling with the breath simply lower it to 2 or 3.
 Find a pace that feels comfortable.
 Try to cultivate the same quality of breath at the beginning, middle and end of the count.

-Sama vritti can also be practiced without holding the breath, just equalize the inhalation and exhalation.
-It is fine to drop the breath retention in this practice if they are uncomfortable or if you are pregnant or have high or low blood pressure.
+Sama Vritti can also be practiced without holding the breath, just equalize the inhalation and exhalation.
+It is fine to drop breath retention in this practice if they are uncomfortable or if you are pregnant or have high or low blood pressure.

-Stay grounded, and enjoy the transitions of the fall season with Uptown Yoga!
+Stay grounded and enjoy the transitions for the fall season with Uptown Yoga!

 Jenn Usherr earned her 500 hour certification specializing in Ayurveda and is part of the Uptown Yoga Teacher Training faculty.
 Study with her in our next session starting Jan.
 2019.